brendanmetzger/ledger/README.md

 - [ ] Show who is in attendance
 - [ ] Allow users to change their first name.
 - [ ] Prioritize grading based on time spent
+- [ ] Add a flag that indicates absent, which is not necessarily the points awarded.

 https://jigsaw.w3.org/css-validator/validator?uri=http://52.35.59.206/css/guide.css&output=xml&warning=0&profile=css3